GugulRaj2001/IAC-Community-Ambassador-Onboarding-Process/README.md

 ## 🎯 Problem Statement

-Manually onboarding ambassadors and tracking their contributions is time-consuming and inefficient.
+Automate Onboarding ambassadors and tracking their contributions is time-consuming and inefficient.
 This project solves the problem by:

 - Automating registration and UTM link generation